 CHOOSING AN ANGEL

-To choose an Angel to invoke, we suggest you follow Angel Calendar 1, also called the Annual Angel alendar.
-Using this alendar has the advantage of allowing us to familiarize ourselves throughout the year with the 72 States of Angelic Conscience, thereby providing us with a well-structured work method, and allowing Cosmic Intelligence to plan the various stages of our apprenticeship in advance and very precisely.
+To choose an Angel to invoke, we suggest you follow Angel Calendar 1, also called the Annual Angel Calendar.
+Using this Calendar has the advantage of allowing us to familiarize ourselves throughout the year with the 72 States of Angelic Conscience, thereby providing us with a well-structured work method, and allowing Cosmic Intelligence to plan the various stages of our apprenticeship in advance and very precisely.

 Although the use of Angel Calendar 1 establishes a wonderful work method, the choice of Angel remains personal and may very well be determined in relation to a particular situation.
 In fact, any Angel may be chosen for His affinity with a situation we wish to understand or resolve.
 However, it is recommended to use only one Angelic Energy at a time for a period of 5 consecutive days to intensely activate the corresponding Field of Conscience.